Catherinesjkim/cicero-template-library/src/uc-davis-standard-licensing-contract/text/sample.md

 payment as required in Paragraph 5.2, within sixty (60) days after the quarters ending March 31, June 30, September 30, and December 31, of each year.
 Each such royalty report will include at least the following:
        (a) the volume of Licensed Products and Licensed Services Sold;
        (b) gross revenue from Sale of Licensed Products and Licensed Services;
        (c) Net Sales pursuant to Paragraph 1.7, and the calculation of Net Sales, including all deductions taken, so that The Regents can confirm the calculation;
-(d) total Earned Royalties due The Regents; and
-(e) names and addresses of Sublicensees for any new Sublicenses entered into during the reporting quarter.
+       (d) total Earned Royalties due The Regents; and (e) names and addresses of Sublicensees for any new Sublicenses entered into during the reporting quarter.

 7.5 If no Sales of Licensed Products or Licensed Services have occurred during the report period, the royalty report will contain a statement to this effect.

-8. BOOKS AND RECORDS
+8.BOOKS AND RECORDS

 8.1 Licensee will keep full, true, and accurate books of accounts containing all particulars that may be necessary for the purpose of showing (a) the amount of Earned Royalties payable to The
 Regents, and (b) Licensee’s compliance with obligations under this Agreement.
 For five (5) years